joel-foo/BTC-Dashboard/README.md

   (Source: https://en.bitcoin.it/wiki/Running_Bitcoin)

-3. Copy the newly created **bitcoin.conf** file into the Bitcoin directory (or ./bitcoin for Linux).
+3. Copy the newly created **bitcoin.conf** file into the Bitcoin directory.